Emotional and Mental Health

 They work to improve the lives of children and young people with mental health problems, by providing specialist help, training and innovative research.
 A very useful website and a regular newsletter for you to subscribe to.

-Here's a link to a recent newsletter (Oct2017) which contains information regarding a new Teacher Toolkit with assembly and lesson plans to encourage children to talk about mental health and to listen to friends who wnat to share their problems.
+Here's a link to one of her newsletters (Oct2017) which contains information regarding a new Teacher Toolkit with assembly and lesson plans to encourage children to talk about mental health and to listen to friends who wnat to share their problems.

 Training offered for Attachment Disorders, Autism in Education, Improving eductional outcomes for looked after children, NLP, and Childhood Behaviour.
 1-2-1 bespoke support packages for pupils in schools also available.
 Contact Jude Harrison-Smith via the Educla website.